 Heidi's website is http://heidipollard.com

 Rachel Hayes, a nationally recognized artist that creates painterly fabric structures from intimate to the massive scale, will start showing work at the gallery this fall.
 Rachel showed at JNG in Kansas City early in her career with two solo shows.
-We will introduce her to this area by showing some interesting, modest size, wall works that relate to her large scale work.
-Rachel is busy early this summer in San Francisco installing a major piece in a major permanent collection.
+We introduce her to this area by showing some interesting, modest size, wall works that relate to her large scale work.
+Rachel was busy early summer 2017in San Francisco installing a major piece in a major permanent collection.

 Her website is at http://www.rachelbhayes.com

-We are working hard with our architect to get our building permit.
+We worked hard with our architect to get our building permit.
 Who knew it would be this complicated.
-It should be sorted out soon and we will be on our way to a great exhibition space.
-New roof installation should start on June 5, weather permitting.
+It was sorted out soon and then we were on our way to a great exhibition space.
+New roof installation is complete.
 We will respect and take care of this great 1916 building.

 Mr. Brinsfield will have his first exhibition at JNG V2.0 in Duluth, MN in early summer 2018.
 Prior to that, stop in and see some of his work already in the gallery.
 For some background, see the 2011 interview of Mr. Brinsfield with Dr. David Cateforis.

 A cropped studio view at right from late 2016 with work in progress.